Sleepless (Jacksoul album)

 Sleepless is the second album by Canadian R&B/soul band jacksoul, released in 2000.
+The album featured the singles "Can't Stop", "Somedays" and "I Know What You Want".

 The album won the Juno Award for R&B/Soul Recording of the Year at the Juno Awards of 2001.

 Track listing

 All tracks produced by Jon "Rabbi" Levine, except where noted.

 Personnel

 Adapted credits from the liner notes of Sleepless.